ebereinyiama/Dry_Bean_Project/README.md

 **_Project Notebooks**_
 The notebooks directory is Google colab for detailed data exploration, preprocessing, and model training and evaluation.
 You can run these notebooks to get an in-depth understanding of each step in the project pipeline.
 **_Methodology**_
+GridSearchCV was used for the hyperparameter tuning of RF, XGB and SVC models.
+The addition of Dropout layer, Early stopping, L2 regularizer and increasing the epoch to 100 was used to fine tune the MLP model.
+The performance metrics used for the assessment of the models were accuracy, precision, recall, F1 score and confusion matrix.
+The permutation importance function from sklearn was used to evaluate the feature importance of the models.
 **_Results**_
+All the models achieved good results.
+The SVC model was the best 93.7% accuracy.
+The accuracy of MLP, XGB and RF models were 93.2%, 93.1% and 92.8% respectively.
+The important features contributing to models’ performance are roundness, compactness, shape_factor_4 and shape_factor_1.